 - Health Equity is achieved when all people have an equal opportunity to develop and maintain their health, through fair and just access to resources for health.

 Reference: Health Promotion Glossary.
 WHO, Geneva 1998

 - Community is a specific group of people, often living in a defined geographical area, who share a common culture, values and norms and are arranged in a social structure according to relationships which the community has developed over a period of time.
 Members of a community gain their personal and social identity by sharing common beliefs, values andnorms which have been developed by the community in the past and may be modified in the future.
 They exhibit some awareness of their identity as a group, and share common needs and a commitment to meeting them.

 The Types of Projects We Support

-In general, Vancouver Foundation supports growth and innovation through project-based grants for new initiatives.
+In general Vancouver Foundation supports growth and innovation through project-based grants for new initiatives.
 (See here for a full description.)
-Through Health and Social Development, we support projects that will enhance or improve the broad determinants of health within communities; particularly projects that will help to mitigate the effects of poverty.
+Through Community-Based Health Research, we support projects in British Columbia that

 Typical Grant Amounts

 Vancouver Foundation usually funds no more than 50% of the budget for a proposal.
 Both cash contributions and in-kind donations of services or goods are considered valid matching components.
 Generally, grant sizes are based on grant amounts for past proposals of a similar nature, the size of the total proposed budget, availability of funds and the importance of the proposal relative to the priorities described in this document.